 I latched onto this term imago from reading A Memory Called Empire, where it meant a specific technology: a digital-neural copy of a personality (usually but not necessarily someone dead) that can be implanted in someone else's brain, and acts as a kind of coach / advisor / mentor figure, with its own agency and personality.
-The protagonist comes from a small culture that uses imagos to preserve and transmit cultural knowledge.
+The protagonist comes from a small, somewhat marginal culture that uses imagos to preserve and transmit its precious cultural knowledge.

 book by Arkady Martine; winner of the 2020 Hugo Award for best novel